CubecraftDevelopment/Cubecraft/readme.md

     - [x] English
     - [ ] Japanese

-See the [open issues](https://github.com/ProtonGameStudio/Cubecraft/issues) for a full list of proposed features ( and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <hr/>

 <div id="more-info"></div>

 ## More Information

 <div id="special-thanks"></div>

 ### Special thanks:
 - MojangStudio and Microsoft did not sue me:).
 - the makers of third-party java libraries.
 - AdamYuan,Dreamtowards for giving me instructions on rendering.